Analyst-Folasade-Adedayo/Overall_Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

  - -  1st: EOG Resources : Bought a total of 56,410 items and has generated a Total revenue of  $382,870
  - -  2nd: Mosaic : Bought a total of 49,246 items and has generated a Total revenue of $345,620
  - -  3rd: IBM : Bought a total of 47,506 items and has generated a Total revenue of $326,820
-- The top 10 customers are buying smartphones and smartwatches in almost the same proportion with a slightly higher preference for smartphones .
+- The top 10 customers are buying smartphones and smartwatches is almost the same proportion with a slightly higher preference for smartphones .
 - The Overall Top selling product is smartphones, accounting for over 52% percent of total sales and Revenue.
 - The top performing channel of sales is Direct channel, accounting for over 61 % percent of total  Sales and Revenue.
 - The best performing region is the Northeast Region , accounting for over 33 % percent of total  Sales and Revenue.